Approximately 1 in 7 Montanans struggle with hunger, including 45,000 children living in food insecure homes.

 Finally, hunger and food insecurity are worsened in our state due to the underutilization of the public food programs such as SNAP, WIC, School Breakfast, and the Summer Food Service Program.
 Lack of knowledge about the programs, confusion over eligibility, limited program availability in some areas, as well as the stigma of participating in public programs are some of the reasons participation in these excellent programs is not maximized, contributing to increased food insecurity rates in Montana.

-Donations to the Montana Food Bank Network enable us to help more than 200 agencies across Montana provide food to those in need.
-In 2013, over 138,000 Montanans received food through the agencies of the Montana Food Bank Network.
+Donations to the Montana Food Bank Network enable us to help approximately 150 agencies across Montana provide food to those in need.
+In 2015, 110,000 Montanans received food through the agencies of the Montana Food Bank Network.
 In addition to providing emergency food, the Montana Food Bank Network works to increase participation in the public food programs and supports policies to bring sustainable long-term solutions to hunger.

 Please join us in the effort to end hunger in Montana!